-This policy is implemented on a best-effort basis, taking into account local regulation and the best interests of both the client and the fund's objective, with a transition period ordinarily of 30 days following the initial implementation for the funds/mandates in scope, and following periodic revisions of the exclusion lists.
-If the application of this standard dictates divestments, portfolio managers shall disinvest at their discretion as soon as possible within this transition period taking into account the portfolio impacts based on market conditions, liquidity and portfolio construction constraints.
-In practice, some targeted instruments could remain in the funds or mandates for a period if deemed in the best interest of their clients and provided that it is compliant with the applicable Laws; however, those holdings cannot be increased29.
-For certain alternative products such as Collateralized Loan Obligations ("CLOs"), Mutual Securitization Funds ("FCT" in French), closed-ended alternative funds and other alternative products, if the divestment is considered impossible, such holdings in portfolio could be kept until maturity following an internal validation process.
+This policy is implemented on a best-effort basis, taking into account local regulation and the best interests of both the client and the fund, with a transition period ordinarily of 30 days following the initial implementation for the funds/mandates in scope, and following periodic revisions of the exclusion-lists.
+If the application of this standard dictates divestments, portfolio managers shall disinvest at their discretion within this transition period taking into account the portfolio impacts based on market conditions, liquidity and portfolio construction constraints.
+In practice, some targeted instruments could remain in the funds or mandates for a period if deemed in the best interest of their clients; however, those holdings cannot be increased 26.
+For certain structured assets such as Collaterized Loan Obligations ("CLOs"), Mutual Securitization Funds ("FCT" in French) and other securitization products, if the divestment is considered impossible, such holdings in portfolio could be kept until maturity following an internal validation process.

-The exclusion lists are prepared using information from external data providers, and although a qualitative review is performed, AXA IM is therefore not responsible for the accuracy of this data.
+The exclusion-lists are prepared using information from external data providers, and although a qualitative review is performed, AXA IM is therefore not responsible for the accuracy of this data.